Arnaud Leclercq: Education and career

 Leclercq completed his secondary education at College Stanislas in Paris.
-After graduation, he opted to complete a degree in law at Paris 2 Panthéon-Assas University.
+After graduation, he completed a degree in law at Paris 2 Panthéon-Assas University.
 He majored in corporate law & tax and completed a second education in comparative law.
-In 1989, while completing his studies and onwards, Leclercq worked as a lawyer where he was involved in the burgeoning activity of major acquisitions and East – West European joint ventures.
-In 1991, after witnessing the lucrative opportunities in Central Europe, Leclercq realized his next focus would be the Russian Federation where early stages of changes were appearing.

-After organizing his succession in 1994, Leclercq returned to France to complete his MBA at HEC Paris (alumni).
-Upon graduation Leclercq joined the construction conglomerate, Bouygues International, where he spent five years.
-During this period, Leclercq took part in challenging assignments in Poland and in Turkmenistan where he also was an advisor to the Office of the President for international business affairs.
-Few months prior Russia's default of August 1998, he returned to Moscow, where together with key local partners, he led the development of the first large shopping mall by international standards.
+In 1994, Leclercq returned to France to complete his MBA at HEC Paris.
+He then joined the construction conglomerate Bouygues International, where he spent five years.

-In 2000, Leclercq relocated to Switzerland as he was invited to join Credit Suisse as a private banker where he soon became the global head of Eastern Europe and one of its most senior 20 Managing Directors.
+In 2000, he joined Credit Suisse where he became the global head of Eastern Europe and one of its most senior 20 Managing Directors.

 In 2002, Leclercq completed studies in an executive finance program at Stanford University and was selected by Credit Suisse (2004) to attend Harvard Business School (alumni) within the General Manager Program.

 Leclercq joined Lombard Odier on July 1, 2006, and became a limited partner of Lombard.
-Since then, he became a member of the executive committee of the private bank and the group managing director responsible for the private clients business in new markets.
+Since then, he has become a member of the executive committee of the private bank and the group managing director responsible for the private clients' business in new markets.

-Leclercq was invited in 2013 to lecture geopolitics at HEC Paris School of Management.